 There are a lot of resources in Arizona to help residents keep cool and enjoy the year-round sunshine.
 At home, fill spray bottles with ice water and spritz yourself, or have a spray fight with your family.
 A trip to your local toy store can result in some great water-toy finds.

 Check with your city’s recreation department to find out whether there are community pools, wading pools, or splash pads nearby.
 In the summer months, take an adventure to a local waterpark!
 Wet ‘n’ Wild in Phoenix is a particularly cool place to be.

 Explore the City

 Wandering a mall or shopping center can provide a great mix of cold air and cool treats.
-Bring kids to the library, where they can join story time or borrow books to read.
+Bring kids to the library, where they can join storytime or borrow books to read.
 The library has a wide selection of specialty books that can not be checked out that are fun to read.

 Kick Back in the Park

-Find a park near home where you can recline underneath a tree or awning with a good book.
+Find a park near the home where you can recline underneath a tree or awning with a good book.
 Kids can stretch their legs and get some exercise or join you in the shade when the heat gets to be too much.
-Be sure to bring plenty of sunscreen, water, and snacks to get the most out of your trip!
+Be sure to bring plenty of sunscreens, water, and snacks to get the most out of your trip!

 As always, your backyard is likely your number one spot to enjoy the best of Arizona’s weather.
 If you’re hoping to get some more shade throughout your yard, contact us to get started on a shade solution that your family will love.